jonhoo/rfcs/text/0000-alternative-execution-contexts.md

 context called `doctest` which is included in the execution context set `test` by default.

+Another argument for punting on doctests is that they are intended to demonstrate code that the user of a library would write.
+They're there to document *how* something should be used, and it then makes somewhat less sense to have different "ways" of running them.

 ## Translating existing cargo test flags

 Today, `cargo test` takes a number of flags such as `--lib`, `--test